 - d.
 Recently Adopted Accounting Standards: In March 2016, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") No. 2016-09, Compensation Stock Compensation (Topic 178): Improvements to Employee Share-Based Payment Accounting.
 ASU 2016-09 simplifies several aspects of the accounting for share-based payment transactions, including the income tax consequences, classification of awards as either equity or liabilities, and classification on the statement of cash flows.
 ASU 2016-09 is effective for public business entities for annual periods beginning after December 15, 2016, and interim periods within those annual periods.
 Methods of adoption vary according to each of the amendment provisions.
-The adoption of ASU 2016-09 on January 1, 2017 did not have a material impact on the Company's financial statements as: - As of December 31, 2016, \$15.3 million of our U.S. net operating loss carryforwards related to stock-based compensation tax deductions in excess of book compensation expense ("APIC NOLs"), that will be credited to additional paid-in capital when such deductions reduce taxes payable as determined on a "with-and-without" basis.
+The adoption of ASU 2016-09 on January 1, 2017 did not have a material impact on the Company's financial statements because: - As of December 31, 2016, \$15.3 million of our U.S. net operating loss carryforwards related to stock-based compensation tax deductions in excess of book compensation expense ("APIC NOLs"), that will be credited to additional paid-in capital when such deductions reduce taxes payable as determined on a "with-and-without" basis.
 Accordingly, these APIC NOLs will reduce federal taxes payable if realized in future periods.
 As of December 31, 2016, we have also recorded a full valuation allowance against these APIC NOLs.
-This resulted in a zero cumulative effect adjustment to accumulated deficit as a result of the adoption of ASU 2016-09. - Due to the full valuation allowance for the Company's tax provision, these APIC NOLs have never been recorded in additional paid-in-capital.
-The Company does not anticipate any impact going forward as any amounts to be recorded in the consolidated statements of operations would be fully offset by the valuation allowance, nor would they result in a related classification in cash flows for operating activities.
+This resulted in a zero cumulative effect adjustment to accumulated deficit as a result of the adoption of ASU 2016-09.